jovotech/jovo-framework/platforms/platform-alexa/docs/alexa-conversations.md

     },
   },
   // ...
-})
+});
 ```

 - `directory`: This is the directory that contains the AC configuration files that should be deployed to the Alexa Developer Console.
 Learn more in the [manage files section](#manage-files).
 - `acdlDirectory`: The folder for ACDL files inside the `directory`.
 Default: `acdl`, which means that the files are stored in a `resources/alexa/conversations/acdl` folder.
 - `responsesDirectory`: The folder for response files inside the `directory`.
 Default: `responses`, which means that the files are stored in a `resources/alexa/conversations/responses` folder.
-- `sessionStartDelegationStrategy`:  The `target` means where a new session should be directed to,either thhe `skill` (your app code) or `AMAZON.Conversations`.
+- `sessionStartDelegationStrategy`: The `target` means where a new session should be directed to,either the `skill` (your app code) or `AMAZON.Conversations`.
 Default: `skill`.

 ## Manage Files

-The Jovo integration for Alexa Conversations allows you to store the following files in your Jovo project and them deploy them to the Alexa Developer Console using the Jovo CLI:
+The Jovo integration for Alexa Conversations allows you to store the following files in your Jovo project and then deploy them to the Alexa Developer Console using the Jovo CLI:

 - [ACDL](https://developer.amazon.com/docs/alexa/conversations/acdl-files.html): Alexa Conversations Description Language (ACDL) files can be stored in a folder called `resources/alexa/conversations/acdl` in the root of your Jovo project.
 - [Responses](https://developer.amazon.com/docs/alexa/conversations/acdl-response-prompt-files.html): Response prompt files can be stored in a folder called `resources/alexa/conversations/responses` in the root of your Jovo project.